jonathanye29/unit4_project/README.md

 </p>

 ### Token Encryption
 While developing the website for my client, I realized that the website had lacked user authorization.
-Meaning anyone could access the web application wihtout having to actually register.
+Meaning anyone could access the web application without having to actually register.
 To solve this I tried using cookies for identification purposes.
 However, it is essential to make sure that these cookies are protected.
 Simply assigning a user ID to a session, such as `session['token'] = user_id`, is not a secure practice.
 This is because a user could easily access their browser's inspector and modify the user ID to gain unauthorized access.
 Here is an example of an unprotected changeable token:

 <img width="1068" alt="Screen Shot 2023-05-08 at 6 03 53 PM" src="https://user-images.githubusercontent.com/111751273/236783651-808e1f23-8904-44fc-861e-00e903b90316.png">